Hemant9808/AuraUI/README.md

 <br>

 ## ❤️ Our Story
 Built during the ChaiCode Web Dev Hackathon by a team of passionate developers, mentored by Hitesh Choudhary, Anirudh Jwala, Piyush Garg, Mukul, and Akash.
-We created SwingUI to:
+We created AuraUI to:

 - Solve real-world development challenges
 - Learn by shipping real products